tier4/caret_report/check_callback_sub/README.md

 ## What is created

 - Verification result:
-  - This report shows gap between topic publishment and subscription callback frequency
+  - This report shows gap between topic publishing and subscribing callback frequency
   - This report also outputs warnings when the gap is huge, which means the callback function doesn't run appropriately
   - It is useful to find out nodes which may have a problem.
 Please use this result as subsidiary data
 - Artifacts